General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Numerical methods

 In this work, some of our simulations use the shear viscosity model of Radice~\cite{Radice:2017}, modified to match the expected Newtonian limit for the energy equation and to impose the expected condition $\tau_{ab}u^a=0$~\cite{Duez:2020lgq}.
 The spatial components of $\tau_{ab}$ are taken from~\cite{Radice:2017}: \beq \tau_{ij} = -2 \rho_0 l c_s h W^2\left[ \frac{1}{2} \left(\nabla_i v_j + \nabla_j v_i\right)-\frac{1}{3} \nabla_k v^k \gamma_{ij}\right] \eeq with $h=1+\epsilon+P/\rho_0$ the specific enthalpy, $c_s$ the sound speed, $W$ the Lorentz factor of the fluid, $v^i$ its 3-velocity, and $\gamma_{ij}$ the 3-metric on a slice of constant time coordinate.
 Given a normal vector $n^a$ to that slice, the 3-velocity is given by $u^a = W(n^a + v^a)$, and the 3-metric by $\gamma_{ab}=g_{ab}+n_a n_b$.
+We can see from this definition that the method is not fully covariant, as it requires the choice of a preferred time direction, and uses covariant derivatives of the velocity on the spatial slice orthogonal to that preferred direction.

 The length scale $l$ sets the strength of non-ideal effects, and should be calibrated to the result of simulations capturing magnetic turbulence in the post-merger remnant.
-In our simulations using viscosity, we consider the simple choice $l=30\,{\rm m}$, which is expected to be within at the upper end of the range of reasonable values for the Kelvin-Helmholtz instability in neutron star mergers~\cite{Radice:2017}.
+In our simulations using viscosity, during merger, we consider the simple choice $l=30\,{\rm m}$, which is expected to be at the upper end of the range of reasonable values for the Kelvin-Helmholtz instability in neutron star mergers~\cite{Radice:2017}.
 We note however that more advanced models in which $l$ depends explicitly on the fluid density have been developed in~\cite{radice2020binary}, and a density-dependent mixing length is in particular using in the simulations of~\cite{Bernuzzi:2020txg} that we are here using as a comparison point.
 While our two viscosity schemes are thus fairly similar, they differ both due to our correction to the time components of the stress-tensor and due to the choice of a smaller mixing length at low-density in~\cite{Bernuzzi:2020txg}.
+As our simulations find a lesser impact of viscosity on the properties of the outflows, and we use a larger mixing length, it is however unlikely that the choice of mixing length alone explains the small differences between the two sets of simulations.